CABLE353/SetupOS/README.md

 The 4th option is well _Your choice_!
 Yes that's right!, if you know a little bit of cmd scripting(or know how to do your research), you can add whatever & however many custom options you want to this file & it will appear with the rest of the others😉.

-## ----------------------------------------Closure---------------------------------------------- ##
+## Closure ##

 Thanks for getting through all of that, if you have any questions I guess just submit stuff on the Issues Page.
 I guess one could say that this entire project is basically scripts calling other scripts to do scripty things that you decide to script😂.

-If you're really really really tech savy(your 2nd language just so happens to be cmd lingo) and you know what I'm doing(or trying to do😁) in this program & want to help make this process better & more stable either just for you or for everyone, then feel free to just change what you want in your environment, & maybe share your creation ;]  .
+If you're really really really tech savy(your 2nd language just so happens to be cmd lingo) and you know what I'm doing(or trying to do😁) in this program, & want to help make this process better & more stable either just for you or for everyone, then feel free to just change what you want in your environment, & maybe hopefully possibly share your creation by forking this one out or whatever it's called 😉.

+Also please understand that what _**YOU**_ do with this tool is **_YOUR_** responsibility.
+I can't be held liable for **_ANY_** misuse or casual & unsecure operations or configurations of this tool.

 Please be sure to leave feedback!
 I would love to know if anybody likes it.